Helping Injured Workers in Oakland Receive Workers’ Compensation Benefits

 - Accidental injury — An injury may occur during a one-time accident at work.
 People are often injured at their workstations, at jobsites and in car accidents during the normal course of business.
 Accidental injuries are covered by Workers’ Compensation.

 If you suffered a workplace injury, it is vital to ensure that your claim is filed correctly.
-We can help you obtain comprehensive benefits that cover your medical costs, lost wages due to missed work, property damage and other expenses.
+We can help you obtain comprehensive benefits that cover your medical costs, lost wages due to missed work, and compensation for permanent disability.
 At our law firm, we can help you avoid common mistakes that could delay benefits or result in denial of your claim.

 Seek help with your Workers’ Compensation claim from a skilled attorney in Alameda County

-Filing an accurate Workers’ Compensation claim is crucial if you want to receive the full medical treatment coverage and wage benefits you deserve.
-Call the Law Offices of John E. Hill, P.C. at 510.588.1000 or contact us online today for a free initial consultation.
+Filing a Workers’ Compensation claim is crucial if you want to receive the full medical treatment coverage and wage benefits you deserve.
+Call the Law Offices of John E. Hill, P.C. at [ln::phone] or contact us online today for a free initial consultation.
 Hablamos español.